diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Make separate modules for all the parts of the editor
+    - Viewport outline game object should be part of a bundle hidden from the UI

-	- Be able to choose which is the main viewport from the UI
+      - Those outlines should use the viewport-follow module to follow the 'MAIN' viewport
-		- Another checkbox
+      - Module to handle creation of viewport and outline.
+Should be used in viewport-creator-ui.js

-		- The main viewport position can be changed with the arrow keys
+	- Put back the module to handle movement of the 'Main viewport with the arrow keys'

-	- Edit world size
+	- Edit world size.
+Same row as the scene name

-	- Toogle to fit world in viewport
+	- Toogle to fit world in viewport.
+Checkbox next to scale control

 	- Add layers to viewport
 		- UI
 		- Integration
-			- Initial Values
+			- Initial Values (DONE)
 			- Update

-	- Be able to add and remove update groups
+	- Be able to add and remove update groups.
+Same row as group-selector.js
-	- Save the viewport structure to the scene file

 	- Save the bundles the current scene is using
 		- Object with all the bundle names and if they are currently in use or not